-The Anxiety and Depression Association of America states that anxiety is the most common mental illness in the United States, affecting 40 million Americans, or 18% of the population 18 and older.
-But not everyone experiences anxiety the same way.
-There are multiple anxiety disorders, and understanding the signs, the various types of anxiety, and treatment options can help you identify and manage your own symptoms.
+The Anxiety and Depression Association of America has found details that suggest that anxiety disorder is the most common mental health condition in the United States, affecting about 40 million Americans, or 18% of the population 18 and older.

-People who have stress due to a medical illness
+People who have experienced acute or chronic stress due to a medical illness

-People who have let stress build-up, up and have no healthy release
+People who have let stress build up and have no healthy release

 Individuals who use drugs and alcohol